 That’s why, when Peierls was asked whether a machine could be an “observer,” he said no, explaining that “the quantum mechanical description is in terms of knowledge, and knowledge requires somebody who knows.”
 Not a purely physical thing, but a mind.

 But what if one refuses to accept this conclusion, and maintains that only physical entities exist and that all observers and their minds are entirely describable by the equations of physics?
-Then the quantum probabilities remain in limbo, not 0 and 100% (in general) but hovering somewhere in between.
+Then the quantum probabilities remain in limbo, not 0 and 100 percent (in general) but hovering somewhere in between.
 They never get resolved into unique and definite outcomes, but somehow all possibilities remain always in play.
 One would thus be forced into what is called the “Many Worlds Interpretation” (MWI) of quantum mechanics.

 The upshot is this: If the mathematics of quantum mechanics is right (as most fundamental physicists believe), and if materialism is right, one is forced to accept the Many Worlds Interpretation of quantum mechanics.
 And that is awfully heavy baggage for materialism to carry.